uwcse440/web-cse440-wi17/_assignments/assignment0/index.md

 date_assignment_0: Thursday, October 8, 2015
 ---

+`This page is still being migrated and developed.`

+`Information here is likely suggestive of the final page, but remains subject to change.`

 # Overview

 Submit an informal slide that will help us as we get to know you: